 To ensure each slat plank was the same width as the other, Jamie used 3/4″ tile spacers as well as his laser level to ensure each plank was perfectly straight.

 Once all of the slat plank boards are up, it’s the fun part…time to fill all of those nail holes!
 One by one using wood filler, fill every single one.
 See all of those white spots, that’s where Topher has filled in the nail holes.

-Once all of the nail holes are filled with wood filler, it’s time to sand the wall down using an orbital sander – sand before you paint (we didn’t grab a photo of this).
+Once all of the nail holes are filled with wood filler, it’s time to sand the wall down using an orbital sander – sand before you paint.

-We sanded before a coat of paint and after one coat of paint because Jamie could tell the walls weren’t perfectly soft to touch, and it was bothering him.
+We sanded once before we applied a coat of paint and after one coat of paint.
+This is because Jamie could tell the walls weren’t perfectly soft to touch, and it was bothering him.
 Sanding after your first coat of paint won’t be necessary if you’re walls are looking good!